int-brain-lab/paper-behavior/README.md

 [IBL Jupyterhub](https://jupyterhub.internationalbrainlab.org) provides an online environment to explore the IBL behavior data pipeline.

 1. Use your GitHub account to log in and go to the resource folder.
 2. Navigate to public_notebooks/Explore IBL pipeline.
-The Notebook `04-Access the database locally ` provides the instruction to obtain the credentials to access the database.
+The Notebook `05-Access the database locally` provides the instruction to obtain the credentials to access the database.
 Copy the value of `dj.config`
 3. In your local python IDE, do the following:
   a. `import datajoint as dj`